vlovin/sales-performance-crm/README.md

 # Sales Performance CRM

-End-to-end Sales CRM and analytics solution built with Power Platform.
+Sales CRM solution built with Microsoft Power Platform.

 ---

 ## Overview

-This project simulates a complete B2B sales lifecycle management system built using:
+This project demonstrates a complete sales management process built using:

 - Power Apps (Canvas App)
 - Dataverse
 - Power BI

-The solution covers the entire sales process:
+The solution follows the full sales lifecycle:

 Lead → Qualification → Opportunity → Quote → Order

-The project combines operational CRM workflows with analytical reporting to provide full visibility into sales performance and pipeline progression.
+It combines operational CRM processes with reporting and analytics to support sales pipeline management and performance monitoring.

 ---

-## Solution Highlights
+## Project Objectives

-- full B2B sales lifecycle simulation
-- integrated operational CRM and analytics
+The goal of this project was to design and build a sales management solution using Microsoft Power Platform.

+The solution demonstrates:

+- business process design
-- relational Dataverse data model
+- Dataverse data modeling
-- multi-stage opportunity management
-- quote approval and order generation process
+- Power Apps application development
-- executive Power BI dashboard
+- Power BI reporting and analytics
+- end-to-end sales process management

 ---